 Owner Leah Sherer officially began her career in the food business in 1995.
 Before her start in the food business, the Alabama native was schooled in home-style Southern cooking, gardening, and sewing by her late grandmother.
-As her love for food blossomed, Leah resigned from a teaching and anthropology career to try her hand at entrepreneurship, a career employing her creativity and culinary affections came to mind.
+As her love for food blossomed, Leah resigned from a teaching and anthropology career to try her hand at entrepreneurship – a career employing her creativity and culinary affections came to mind.

-With all the cooking and expansion happening, space became a challenge once again.
-In early 2015, Celebrations began renovations at the newest facility, and in March of 2016 moved into a spacious 17K square foot warehouse.
-The new facility provides optimal production space, a comfortable warehouse-style kitchen, ample space for table linens and a fully functioning laundry department, and wide aisles of decor and catering props.
-The new facility also features a large loading bay for Celebrations’ now 12-vehicle fleet, and finally enough parking for the whole team.
+With the café and catering business acting as two separate successful entities, Mike and Leah eventually decided to separate the businesses and dissolving the partnership in 2007.
+The result was the creation of Celebrations Catering and Event Planning, being solely owned and managed by Leah with her team of caterers, cooks, chefs, managers and event planners!
+With all the cooking and expansion happening, space became a challenge once more.
+In early 2015, Celebrations began renovations at the newest facility, and in March of 2016 moved into a spacious 17,000 square foot warehouse.
+The new facility provides optimal production space, a comfortable warehouse-style kitchen, ample storage for table linens, a full-service laundry department, and many wide aisles for the endless stream of party decor and catering props.
+The new facility also features a large loading bay for Celebrations’ 12-vehicle fleet, and finally enough parking for the whole team.
 This new space is big enough for whatever the future holds.
+Business is booming!